kubeflow/katib/operators/README.md

 where `<application>` is one of `katib-controller`, `katib-ui`, or `katib-db-manager`.

-> Note: As a default, when you `juju deploy` an application or the full Katib bundle, you will deploy the latest released version of Katib, even if unreleased updates are already available.
-If you would like to try the latest available charm run `juju deploy foo --channel=stable/edge`.
+** Note **: As a default, when you `juju deploy` an application or the full Katib bundle, you will deploy the latest pushed commit of Katib, even if unreleased updates are already available in the Kubeflow manifests.
+If you would like to try the latest available charm run:

+    juju deploy foo --channel=edge